 The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
 All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.
+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

-[ITU-T K.20] Recommendation ITU-T K.20 (2008), Resistibility of telecommunication equipment installed in a telecommunications centre to overvoltages and overcurrents.
-[ITU-T K.21] Recommendation ITU-T K.21 (2008), Resistibility of telecommunication equipment installed in customer premises to overvoltages and overcurrents.
+[ITU-T K.20] Recommendation ITU-T K.20 (2011), Resistibility of telecommunication equipment installed in a telecommunications centre to overvoltages and overcurrents .
+[ITU-T K.21] Recommendation ITU-T K.21 (2011), Resistibility of telecommunication equipment installed in customer premises to overvoltages and overcurrents.
 [ITU-T K.42] Recommendation ITU-T K.42 (1998), Preparation of emission and immunity requirements for telecommunication equipment - General principles.
 [ITU-T K.43] Recommendation ITU-T K.43 (2009), Immunity requirements for telecommunication network equipment.
-[ITU-T K.44] Recommendation ITU-T K.44 (2008), Resistibility tests for telecommunication equipment exposed to overvoltages and overcurrents - Basic Recommendation.
+[ITU-T K.44] Recommendation ITU-T K.44 (2012), Resistibility tests for telecommunication equipment exposed to overvoltages and overcurrents - Basic Recommendation.

-- [ITU-T K.45] Recommendation ITU-T K.45 (2008), Resistibility of telecommunication equipment installed in the access and trunk networks to overvoltages and overcurrents. - [ITU-T K.48] Recommendation ITU-T K.48 (2006), EMC requirements for telecommunication equipment Product family Recommendation. - [ITU-T K.66] Recommendation ITU-T K.66 (2004), Protection of customer premises from overvoltages. - [IEC 61000-2-13] IEC 61000-2-13 (2005), Electromagnetic compatibility (EMC) Part 2-13: Environment - High-power electromagnetic (HPEM) environments - Radiated and conducted. - [IEC CISPR 24] CISPR 24 (1997), Information technology equipment Immunity characteristics Limits and methods of measurement.
+[ITU-T K.45] Recommendation ITU-T K.45 (2011), Resistibility of telecommunication equipment installed in the access and trunk networks to overvoltages and overcurrents.
+[ITU-T K.48] Recommendation ITU-T K.48 (2006), EMC requirements for telecommunication equipment - Product family Recommendation.
+[ITU-T K.66] Recommendation ITU-T K.66 (2011), Protection of customer premises from overvoltages.
+[IEC 61000-2-13] IEC 61000-2-13 (2005), Electromagnetic compatibility (EMC) - Part 2-13: Environment - High-power electromagnetic (HPEM) environments - Radiated and conducted.
+[IEC CISPR 24] CISPR 24 (2010), Information technology equipment - Immunity characteristics - Limits and methods of measurement.